Hawthorne Fish Markets fish and chips

 • price 1 of 4

-The Fish Factory supplies to top Brisbane restaurants including Rick Shores, Otto and the Howard Smith Wharves group.
-It's said to be the oldest continually running seafood market in town, dating back to the '70s.
+The Fish Factory over in Morningside supplies to top Brisbane restaurants including Rick Shores, Otto and the Howard Smith Wharves group, plus a slew of hotspots around town.
+It's said to be the oldest continually running seafood market in town, dating back to the 1970s.
 The kitchen up the back does a roaring trade in some of the freshest fish and chips you'll find.
-You can find a superb piece of grilled snapper for $15, while mullet, cod or flake is only $9, and chips start at $5.50.
+You can find a superb piece of grilled snapper for $18, cod hake is only $12, along with an abundance of seafood from across Australia and New Zealand.
+Hot chips start at $6 (a necessity) while mini dim sims, Chiko Rolls and pineapple fritters are more often than not an irresistible treat, and the Greek-style octopus and ouzo-infused prawn saganaki awaits when you’re feeling a little fancy.
 Our piece of salmon was cooked medium rare, pink and meltingly soft; the skin on top was crisped to perfection and the seasoning was spot on.
-Beer battered chips are crunchy and substantial.
-All are served in biodegradable packaging.
+And the chips – beer battered, crunchy and substantial.
+All are served in biodegradable packaging for a plastic-free meal on the go.

 • Seafood